-Turning to social media and online resources for nutrition advice is fast becoming a prerequisite of constructing our approaches to food.
+Do you think that social media is influencing your food choices?
+Turning to social media and online resources for nutrition advice is fast becoming a prerequisite for constructing our approaches to food.
 Whether we’re seeking information behind the benefits of veganism, Paleo diets or vegetarianism, or trying to find out whether we should be eating carbohydrates or not, online influence is more and more frequently driving the decisions behind our food choices.
 It’s not unusual now to change our diet completely based on potentially conflicting information we find online and via our social media ‘inspos’.
 There are great health resources out there if you know what you’re looking for, but often times we’re hit with conflicting ideas pulled from hundreds of varying diets, leaving us a little lost and often very confused.

 Social Media’s Impact on our Health

 Join the nutrition revolution!
-Learn to see past the fad, understand nutrition on a deeper level, and become a Nutrition Coach with our Diploma Course.
+Learn to see past the fad, understand nutrition on a deeper level, and become a Nutrition Coach with our Diploma Courses